ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 how the remaining bytes on the stream are used.

 WebTransport extends HTTP/3 by defining rules for all server-initiated bidirectional streams.
-Once a server receives settings indicating WebTransport support ({{establishing}}), it can open a bidirectional stream and SHALL send a special signal value, encoded as a variable-length integer, as the first bytes of the stream in order to indicate how the remaining bytes on the stream are used.
+Once a server receives an incoming CONNECT request establishing a WebTransport session ({{establishing}}), it can open a bidirectional stream for use with that session and SHALL send a special signal value, encoded as a variable-length integer, as the first bytes of the stream in order to indicate how the remaining bytes on the stream are used.

 The signal value, 0x41, is used by clients and servers to open a bidirectional WebTransport stream.
 Following this is the associated session ID, encoded as a